Iyanu456/resume-maker/README.md

-# Resume Maker App
+# SketchCV - Resume Maker App

-Welcome to the Resume Maker App!
+Welcome to the SketchCV!
 This application allows users to create professional resumes effortlessly.
 Built with React and Vite, it offers a seamless and fast experience.

 ## Features